A Counterexample to the Optimality Conjecture in Convex Quantum Channel Optimization: Reduction via Symmetry Structure

-Moreover, when $\sigma$ is a diagonal matrix, we have the following results \begin{proposition} If $\sigma$ is a diagonal matrix, then problem~\eqref{opt:main} admits a diagonal optimal solution. \end{proposition} \begin{proof} We prove this result by group invariance.
-Let
+Group invariance is commonly utilized to simplify optimization problems.
+In this subsection, we use this property to further simplify Problem~\eqref{opt:main}.
+When $\sigma$ is a diagonal matrix, we have the following result. \begin{proposition} If $\sigma$ is a diagonal matrix, then problem~\eqref{opt:main} admits a diagonal optimal solution. \end{proposition} \begin{proof} This result follows from group invariance.
+Let $G$ be the subgroup of diagonal unitary matrices defined as